marysiaebe/artificial-data-binary-classification/README.md

 The project was completed using the following workflow:

-1. Data validation and quality checks
+1. Data validation
-2. Baseline Logistic Regression model
+2. Baseline model development
-3. Feature selection using Random Forest feature importance
+3. Feature selection using Random Forest
-4. Comparison of multiple classification algorithms:
-   - Logistic Regression
-   - Random Forest
-   - Gradient Boosting
+4. Model comparison
-5. Hyperparameter tuning using GridSearchCV
+5. Hyperparameter optimization with GridSearchCV
-6. Stratified 5-fold Cross Validation
+6. Stratified 5-fold cross-validation
 7. Final model training and prediction

 The preprocessing and modeling steps were implemented using a single Scikit-learn Pipeline to ensure consistent data processing and prevent data leakage.

 ---
 ## Results

-The best-performing solution combined:

-- Random Forest feature selection
-- Random Forest classifier
+The final model combined Random Forest-based feature selection with a Random Forest classifier optimized using GridSearchCV.
-- Hyperparameter optimization using GridSearchCV

-Cross-validation achieved a mean **Balanced Accuracy of approximately 0.87**, outperforming the baseline model.
+The selected approach achieved a mean cross-validation **Balanced Accuracy of 0.871**, substantially improving upon the baseline Logistic Regression model.

 ---
+## Technologies

+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Matplotlib
+- Seaborn

+---

 ## Project Status
-Completed as a part of a Machine Learning course and published as a portfolio project.
+Completed as a part of a university Machine Learning course and published as a portfolio project.

+---
 ## Author

 Maria Eberhardt